WICG/navigation-api/README.md

 ### Complete event sequence

-Between the per-`AppHistoryEntry` events and the `window.appHistory` events, there's a lot of events floating around.
-Here's how they all come together for a typical same-document navigation (e.g. a fragment navigation, or a navigation initiated by `appHistory.push()`):
+Between the per-`AppHistoryEntry` events and the `window.appHistory` events, as well as promise return values, there's a lot of events floating around.
+Here's how they all come together:

-1. `window.appHistory.current` fires `navigatefrom`.
-1. `window.appHistory` fires `navigate`.
-(Cancelable/`respondWith()`-able)
+1. `navigate` fires on `window.appHistory`.
-1. If the event is canceled:
+1. If the event is canceled using `event.preventDefault()`, then:
-    1. If this whole process was initiated by a call to `appHistory.navigateTo()`, `appHistory.back()`, or `appHistory.forward()`, reject that promise with an `"AbortError"` `DOMException`.
+    1. If the process was initiated by a call to an `appHistory` API that returns a promise, then that promise gets rejected with an `"AbortError"` `DOMException`.
+1. Otherwise:
+    1. `appHistory.current` fires `navigatefrom`.
-    1. Return.
+    1. `location.href` updates.
-1. If `navigateEvent.respondWith()` is called with a rejected promise:
-    1. If this whole process was initiated by a call to `appHistory.navigateTo()`, `appHistory.back()`, or `appHistory.forward()`, reject that promise with the same rejection reason.
+    1. `appHistory.current` updates. `appHistory.current.finished` is `false`.
+    1. `currentchange` fires on `window.appHistory`.
-    1. Return.
+    1. `appHistory.current` fires `navigateto`.
+    1. Any now-unreachable `AppHistoryEntry` instances fire `dispose`.
+    1. The URL bar updates.
+    1. Any loading spinner UI starts, if a promise was passed to the `navigate` handler's `event.respondWith()`.
-1. After the promise argument to `navigateEvent.respondWith()` fulfills, or after one microtask if `respondWith()` is not called:
+    1. After the promise passed to `event.respondWith()` fulfills, or after one microtask if `event.respondWith()` was not called:
-    1. `window.appHistory.current` is updated to its new value.
+        1. `appHistory.current.finished` changes to `true`.
+        1. `appHistory.current` fires `finish`.
+        1. `navigatefinish` is fired on `appHistory`.
+        1. Any loading spinner UI stops.
+        1. If the process was initiated by a call to an `appHistory` API that returns a promise, then that promise gets fulfilled.
+    1. Alternately, if the promise passed to `event.respondWith()` rejects:
+        1. `navigateerror` fires on `window.appHistory`.
+        1. `location.href` changes back to the value it had previously.
+        1. `appHistory.current` changes back to the previous entry, before the navigation.
-    1. `window.appHistory.current` fires `navigateto`.
+        1. `currentchange` fires on `window.appHistory`.
-    1. `window.appHistory` fires `currentchange`.
+        1. `appHistory.current` fires `navigateto`.
-    1. Any `AppHistoryEntry` instances which are now unreachable fire `dispose` events.
+        1. The no-longer current `AppHistoryEntry` that was being navigated to fires `dispose`.
+        1. Any loading spinner UI stops.
-    1. If this whole process was initiated by a call to `appHistory.navigateTo()`, `appHistory.back()`, or `appHistory.forward()`, fulfill that promise with `undefined`.
+        1. If the process was initiated by a call to an `appHistory` API that returns a promise, then that promise gets rejected with the same rejection reason.

-For a cross-document navigation, the sequence is very similar, except if `navigateEvent.respondWith()` is not called, then we indeed proceed to the destination document, and steps (5.i)–(5.iii) happen in that destination document.
-(Step (5.iv) is not applicable, and step (5.v) does not happen at all since the promise has gone away, along with the old document.)
-Note that this destination document could be being restored from the browser's back/forward cache, in which case these events happen after the `pageshow` event, or the destination document could be created from scratch, in which case these events happen after the `DOMContentLoaded` event. _TODO not so sure about that last part._
+For more detailed analysis, including specific code examples, see [this dedicated document](./interception-details.md).

 ## Guide for migrating from the existing history API